coderefinery/neic-ahm-2021/slides.md

   other software needed.
   - Twitch is a streaming platform originally focused on games, we knew it and it worked well.
-  - We interacted with Twitch viewers via Twitch chat + hackmd.
+  - We interacted with Twitch viewers via Twitch chat + HackMD.
 It worked fairly well.
   - We should have had less separation between zoomers and streamers, and generally engaged the streamers more